NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/notebooks/05_collab.md

 ## Additional Support

 - You are all talented and intelligent – that’s why you’re here – but team members will join the VIP with different levels of experience and knowledge.
-P

 - The best part of working collaboratively is learning from one another and
   supporting each other.